Previous version 1.0

 22.2 The Agreement may be changed by means of an addendum or a changed Agreement published on the web page of the Provider and by notifying the Customer at the same time.
 The Customer must upon reception of the notification accept the changes within 30 days.
 If the Customer has not accepted the change, the Provider may terminate the Service immediately.

 23.1 The Agreement constitute the entire agreement between the Parties in relation to the subject matter of the Agreement, and shall supersede all previous agreements, arrangements and understandings between the Parties in respect of that subject matter.

 23.2 Neither Party will have any remedy in respect of any misrepresentation (whether written or oral) made to it upon which it relied in entering into the Agreement.

 23.3 The provisions of this Clause 23 are subject to Clause 13.1.

 24. Law and jurisdiction

-24.2 Any disputes relating to the Agreement shall be subject to the exclusive jurisdiction of the courts of Denmark.
+24.2 Any dispute relating to the Agreement shall be subject to the exclusive jurisdiction of the courts of Denmark.
 Any applicable law or regulation that gives a non-Danish court jurisdiction is hereby abrogated.

-25.1 In these Terms and Conditions, a reference to a statute or statutory provision includes a reference to: a) that statute or statutory provision as modified, consolidated and/or re-enacted from time to time; and b) any subordinate legislation made under that statute or statutory provision.
+25.1 In the Agreement, a reference to a statute or statutory provision includes a reference to: a) that statute or statutory provision as modified, consolidated and/or re-enacted from time to time; and b) any relevant subordinate legislation made under that statute or statutory provision.

-25.2 The Clause headings do not affect the interpretation of these Terms and Conditions.
+25.2 The Clause headings do not affect the interpretation of the Agreement.

 25.3 All Clauses must be construed as a part of the whole Agreement and in accordance with the purpose of the Agreement and in the best interest of both Parties.
-In the Agreement, general words shall not be given a restrictive interpretation by reason of being preceded or followed by words indicating a particular class of acts, matters or things.
+In the Agreement, general words shall not be given a restrictive interpretation by reason of being preceded or followed by words indicating a particular class of acts or matters or things.